Synthesized-Infinity/Whatsapp-Botto-Xre/Heroku_Atlas_Guide.md

 - 🧠️ Brain 🧠️
 - 🎵️ Music 🎵️

+### Notice!
+- I'd recommend using 🦊️ Firefox browser
+- I'd recommend you to disable extreme ad blocking extention or settings as it may cause some sites to break

 ## 💚️ Let's set up Mongo Atlas first 💚️
 1. Go to [MongoDB cloud atlas](https://www.mongodb.com/cloud/atlas)